qilingframework/rtfd.io/docs/faq.md

 title: FAQ
 ---
 ### If you would like to support Qiling Framework financially
 - Opensource project is never an easy task.
-We valued any help from the community
+We value any help from the community
-- Please drop me an email kj@qiling.io after the donation, i will mail you some swag as a token of appreciation
+- Please drop me an email kj@qiling.io after making the donation, I will mail you some swag as a token of appreciation

 ##### XMR:
 - 46T1c5taWuP6G4XvAG5shC6a7eai4Qe4HPFj5qEGyJzzMVRa9M9MR4DbNbbSDKtbgNR6bvWyj32Wb3HySYZuDqUp2GCr52o